astronomer/docs/learn/airflow-dbt.md

 ## Step 4: Create your dbt models

 In this tutorial we will use an example dbt job that consists of two dbt models.
-The first model, called `select_country`, will select the data for a specific country.
-The second model, called `create_pct`, will use the table created by the first model to calculate the percentage of renewable and solar energy capacity in the country you selected.
+The first model, called `select_country`, will select the data for a country you select.
+The second model, called `create_pct`, will use the table created by the first model to calculate the percentage of renewable and solar energy capacity in that country.

 1. Create a folder called `dbt` in your Astro project.
 The Astronomer dbt provider will by default look for dbt projects in a `dbt` directory inside of your `AIRFLOW_HOME` directory.
 This behavior can be overridden on the `DbtDAG` or `DbtTaskGroup` level by setting `dbt_root_path`.

 2. In the `dbt` directory, create a sub-directory called `my_energy_project`.
-This folder will contain all files related to the dbt project `my_energy_project`.

 3. Within the `my_energy_project` directory, create a YAML file called `dbt-project.yml`.
 Use the following YAML configuration to create a dbt project called `my_energy_project` which has its models in the `models` sub-directory.